The Council –

 Code Requirements are developed with stakeholder input:

-- to establish minimum verifiable knowledge and skill requirements for mandatory regulatory, code and standard task competencies.
+- to establish minimum verifiable knowledge and skill set requirements for mandatory regulatory, code and standard task competencies.

 - to establish competency identification protocols for specific subject matter areas within a Safety and Loss Management System.

 The requirements provide recommended subject matter criteria which can also be used by stakeholders for the development of internal training programs and qualification exams.